ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 ## Grouping By Application Protocols and Security Requirements {#application-group}

-Clients first group based on which application protocols the destination endpoints support, and which security features those endpoints offer.
+Clients first group based on which application protocols the destination endpoints support and which security features those endpoints offer.
 These are based on information from SVCB/HTTPS records about application-layer protocols ("alpn" values) and other parameters like TLS Encrypted Client Hello